Our Verdict

 Our Analysis and Test Results

-The Epson SureColor P700 is an elite home model that can legitimately claim to be of professional quality.
+The Epson SureColor P700 is an elite home model (with an elite price tag) that can legitimately claim to be of professional quality.
 At the same time, the Epson is easy to set up and operate while there are few limitations imposed on the user in terms of the print medium and the dimensions that they can use to actualize their vision.
-With performance characteristics such as these, one may expect a commensurate cost, and they would not be amiss in this expectation.
-This printer is one costly unit — though not out of proportion with what one receives in return for the expense.

 Color Prints

-Compared to the other models in our photo printer review, the P700 is just a bit flatter in terms of saturation and contrast.
+Compared to the other models we tested, the P700 is just a bit flatter in terms of saturation and contrast.
 However, its dynamic range is, bar none, the best of the printers in the class.
-Moreover, this unit provides those inclined to tinker with more control over the level of saturation, contrast, and range than the competition, thus making for a unique print to the user.
+This unit allows you to tinker more with the level of saturation, contrast, and range than the competition, thus making for a unique print to the user.

 Black and White Prints

-Having established that the P700 is a leader in the black and white evaluation, let's wrap back around to the idea that grayscale is a critical aspect of a printer's overall quality, despite the format's relative lack of popularity.
 Grayscale images showcase the quality of a printer's tonal transitions and its border definition.
 Indeed, the simplicity of these two features makes them so hard to achieve.
-Moreover, the lack of color makes it hard to hide the printer's lack of technical precision.
+The lack of color makes it hard to hide the printer's lack of technical precision.
 The P700 deserves special recognition for its impressive dynamic range and neutral color renderings.

 Print Capabilities